- Netflix is one of the world's largest online streaming services offering movies and original shows.

 Netflix operates a subscription model for its streaming business.
 Netflix acquires and licenses content from leading film production studios, and it also invests in original content.
 The company's core business strategy is growing its streaming service subscriptions.
-However, over recent years, it's experiencing a slowdown in subscriber growth as new platforms, like Disney+, move into the streaming space.
+However, over recent years, it's experiencing a slowdown in subscriber growth as new platforms, like Disney+ and Apple TV, move into the streaming space.

 Netflix runs an OTT streaming platform, but the company has huge overheads.
 It reinvests much of its profits into producing original content to attract new subscribers.
 The company has a reputation for spending.
 In 2018, Netflix overran its budget for new content by more than half a billion dollars, causing upset among its investors.

 How Netflix makes money